Why You Can’t Stop Overthinking, Even When Life Feels Fine

 Overthinking reduces when you rebuild connection to:

-• bodily sensation
+• Body sensation

-• emotional awareness
+• Emotional awareness

-A lot of overthinking is actually delayed emotional processing.
-When emotions are not fully felt, the mind keeps trying to resolve them by out-thinking them.
 We don’t always have to understand why we feel the way we feel.
 And we definitely don’t need to find solutions to how we feel.
 Feeling emotions is very normal, and is just part of being human.

 To reduce overthinking, we want to feel our emotions by:

-3. How to feel safe without overthinking and mental control
+3. How to feel safe without overthinking

 Overthinking is often an attempt to feel safe through prediction.
 But long term safety comes from:

-• being able to regulate our emotions
+• Being able to regulate our emotions

-• building safe and supportive relationships
+• Building safe and supportive relationships

-• building trust within yourself that things will be ok and that you can manage (internal safety)
+• Building trust within yourself that things will be ok and that you can manage (internal safety)

 Why You Can’t Change Your Life Even When You Want To

-How Perfectionism and Fear Make You Productive but Not Fulfilled
+How Perfectionism and Fear Make You Productive But Not Fulfilled

 Mental Health Benefits of Journaling: How to Start When You Hate Journaling